GamesCreed

 Blackout Protocol, PC, Review, Gameplay Screenshot, GamesCreed

-Overall, Blackout Protocol is a decent co-op rogue-lite with its own unique tricks.
-With the game being in Early Access, there is a great amount of potential for the game to add in content such as more playable characters and levels.
+Overall, Blackout Protocol is a decent co-op rogue-lite with its unique tricks.
+With the game being in Early Access, there is a great amount of potential for the game to add content, such as more playable characters and levels.

 Review Overview